KhalandarMokula/Boston-Housing-Price-Prediction/README.md

 * 4.NOX – nitric oxides concentration (parts per 10 million)
 * 5.RM – average number of rooms per dwelling
 * 6.AGE – proportion of owner-occupied units built prior to 1940
-* 7.DIS – weighted distances to five BostLSTAT - % lower status of the population on employment centres
+* 7.DIS – weighted distances to five Boston employment centres
 * 8.RAD – index of accessibility to radial highways
 * 9.INDUS – proportion of non-retail business acres per town
 * 10.TAX – full-value property-tax rate per $10,000
 * 11.PTRATIO – pupil-teacher ratio by town
-* 12.B – 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town 13.
-LSTAT – % lower status of the population
+* 12.B – 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
 * 13.LSTAT - % lower status of the population
 * 14.MEDV – Median value of owner-occupied homes in $10000’s